 Posted on 25 September 2014

-An initiative of the Department of Human Resources and UM Student Government, the Well ’Canes Market will be held every Wednesday from 9 a.m. to 2 p.m. during the fall semester, except during Homecoming week, when it will move to Tuesday, October 28.
+An initiative of the Department of Human Resources and UM Student Government, the Well ’Canes Market will continue every Wednesday from 9 a.m. to 2 p.m. during the fall semester.

 For more information, please contact Sheri Virok at email@example.com.

 CORAL GABLES, Fla.
 (February 21, 2014) – The Unite the U ticket swept the recent University of Miami Student Government elections, winning all three executive officer seats that were up for grabs.

 A total of 1,951 students cast votes in this year’s race—a 4 percent increase in voter participation that Symon Rowlands, SG Elections Commission vice chair, attributes to the new OrgSync voting system that allowed students to vote via computer.

 The elected executive officers, whose one-year terms begin in April, include:

 - President: Alessandria San Roman (Unite the U)